 Being a parent can be deflating.
 There never seems to be enough time in the day to make the right decisions for both your kids and your money.
 Though I do my best to be frugal, I am often tempted to just buy the latest gadget or the first thing I see that’s on my shopping list.
 Having been a parent for a while now — and having done a little research and testing of my own — I have a few parenting tips that can help with your family budget.
 I recommend these five easy ways to save money and reduce stress:

 - Sign up for a food subscription service.

 - Get your TV fix with a streaming service.

 Growing up in a rural area with only untreated well water from the tap, my mom had to buy cases of water for us in the thousands.
 Now that I’m a parent myself, I’m equally concerned about the quality of water that my family drinks.
 That said, I just can’t bring myself to buy (or carry) those cases of water.

 This is why I love my large filtered water dispensers.
 Ours holds 40 gallons of water and lasts about two months.
 Now we fill our own personal bottles before leaving home for the gym or the mall.
 Money saved on plastic saves the planet!

 I know what you’re probably thinking: No way can the food subscription services that are all the rage right now actually fit in a parent’s family budget.
 I was a non-believer, too, but now I’m sold.
 The difference is perspective.

-Blue Apron is my favorite (though there are cheaper versions out there, such as Hello Fresh).
+Blue Apron is my favorite.
 For a Blue Apron Family Plan (enough for four servings), the cost is around $140 per month, including shipping.
 This totals about 16 meals per month.
 Their ingredients are very high-quality, and the recipes are inventive.
 They are a great substitute for going out for dinner, and they come with instructions that even kids can understand.